SonahLab/twitch-chat-hit-counter/course-material/MODULE_4.md

 ![](assets/module4/images/Overview4.svg)<br>

 **Recap:**
-In **Module 3**, we have an API that you can trigger event(s) to be published and consumed from Kafka and sent to SQL.
+In **Module 3**, we have a couple things:
+- an API endpoint to trigger `GreetingEvent` objects to be published to a Kafka topic
+- A single/batch event consumer to consume events from a Kafka topic
+- persistent storage to store the `GreetingEvent` in SQL DB

+Moving forward, we will be dropping the **Batch Event Pipeline** and just continue to work with the **Single Event Pipeline**.

 In **Module 4**, we will be adding two Redis DBs.<br>
 Redis **db0** will be reserved for **Event Deduplication**.<br>